pace-neutrons/Euphonic/doc/source/powder-map-script.rst

    euphonic-powder-map -h

 You can also see the available command line options at the bottom of this page.
+For information on advanced plot styling, see :ref:`styling`.

 Spherical averaging options
 ---------------------------